Mindfulness

 Many of us have experienced tremendous changes, loss, and grief over the last few years.
 Loss of social connection.
 Loss of a sense of normalcy.
 Loss of employment.
 Loss of loved ones.

 When we experience change, loss, or grief, we are tempted to ruminate about the past or future.
 We may dwell on how good life used to be and grieve what we do not have.
 Or, our thoughts may be consumed by the future: Will I find a job?
 Can I still retire as planned?
 It is difficult to thrive if we are not aware of how grief affects us.
-One way to manage grief is to practice mindfulness.
+One way to manage grief and ruminating thoughts is to practice mindfulness.
 Mindfulness is paying attention to the present moment, and not judging ourselves.
 Some people may think mindfulness is just about paying attention to our minds, feelings, and thoughts.
 But our body actually plays a very important role because it serves as an anchor.
 While our thoughts often travel to the past or future, our body is always rooted in the here and now.
 Here are a few things you may try:

 1. Mindful breathing